The Hidden Cost of Family Phone Tag in Home Care

 What shared visibility actually changes

-When families have access to a shared view of care activity, visit confirmations, and caregiver notes, the call volume drops.
+When families have a reliable way to stay informed between visits, the call volume drops.
 Not because families care less, but because they no longer have to call to find out what they want to know.

 The question that was driving the call is already answered.
 The anxiety that was building into a complaint is diffused before it compounds.
 The sibling who was about to call the agency has already seen the update and moved on with her day.